Weblaunch-india/task2/README.md

 #Discover Git, Git commands, GitHub, and gitbash.

-#Discover how to connect GitHub to Vscode and use gitbash.
+#Discover how to connect GitHub to Vscode, gitbash and github.dev.

 #Learn how to clone and fork a repository.